hittanamo/starlify-mulesoft-anypointer-platform-connector/README.md

   url: https://api.starlify.com
 ```

-Go to cloned location and run below command to start the process
+To start the process, go to copied location and run the command below:
 mvn clean spring-boot:run

 ## import mule api details to Starlify
-Use below endpoint to start importing api details to starlify as services, systems and flows
+Use the endpoint below to start importing API details to Starlify as systems and flows:

 ```
 	Method : POST